paul-abhirup/MovieLand/README.md

-React App with can Search movies and have Good UI UX and Modern Design
+React App with can Search movies and have Good UI UX and Modern Design Uses Omdb API to Fetch DATA
+Used  modern React to build this single page web app Awsome CSS

 # Getting Started with Create React App